apmaud/apmaud/README.md

 <a href="https://www.linkedin.com/in/arjun-maudhoo-004712167/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an aspiring cybersecurity professional with a deep interest in the ever-evolving cyber threat landscape.
+I am an aspiring cybersecurity and networking professional with a deep interest in the ever-evolving cyber and network landscape.

 ## Objective